 Reddit is one of the biggest and busiest websites.
 As of 2015, it had 542 million monthly visitors — a vast market for a freelance graphic designer.
 The site is organized by area of interest called subreddits.
 There are subreddits for everything, including ones where designers can find and apply for jobs.

 Before we move on to those subreddits, know that spam posts are a big no-no. No one likes spam, and doing so will likely get you banned on the subreddits.
-A good rule of thumb is to post once every week on each of the subreddits.
+A good rule of thumb is to post once a week on each of the subreddits.
 In fact, one of my posts was just removed a few days ago because I posted six days ago instead of seven.
 When in doubt, message the moderators.

 Since anyone can create a Reddit account, you are more than likely to run into scammers trying to exploit your services.
 As such, make sure you take steps to protect yourself as a freelancer.
 First, check the client’s post history.
 Be wary of someone who just created an account, or has been making vulgar posts and comments.
 You can also search a username on r/testimonials to see if he or she has bad reviews from other freelancers.